 These yummy cherry and coconut chocolate covered balls are a real treat with no guilt attached.
-I was inspired by flavours and texture of everyone’s favourite cherry ripe chocolate bar and although these truffle like balls look decadent and naughty, inside they are 100% grain-free, dairy-free, raw, vegan and with only natural sweetness from cherries and maple syrup.
+I was inspired by the flavours and texture of everyone’s favourite cherry ripe chocolate bar.
+And although these truffle like balls look decadent and naughty, inside they are 100% grain-free, dairy-free, raw, vegan and with only natural sweetness from cherries and maple syrup.
 They are easy to make and if you don’t eat them all in one seating they will last for up to 5-6 days in the fridge.

-- 2 cups hazelnut meal (ground hazelnut)
+- 2 cups hazelnut or almond meal (ground)

-- 2 tbsp pure maple syrup
+- 2 tablespoons quality maple syrup or honey

-- 1 1/2 tbsp coconut oil
+- 1½ tablespoons coconut oil